OCA/web/web_dialog_size/README.rst

 A module that lets the user expand/restore the dialog box size through a button in the upper right corner (mimicking most windows managers).
+It does also add draggable support to the dialogs.

 Configuration
 =============